 This mouse is extremely lightweight, and the weight distribution is well-centered, making it easy to move quickly and accurately.
 It's slightly lighter than the previous generation Razer Viper V2 Pro.

-If you're interested in an even lighter option, check out the Finalmouse ULX Pro Series or the WLmouse Beast X Max.
+If you're interested in even lighter models, check out the Finalmouse ULX Pro Series, the WLmouse Beast X Max, or the Pulsar X2 CrazyLight.

 This mouse has a comfortable, symmetrical shape that's identical to the Razer Viper V3 HyperSpeed and similar to other models in the Viper lineup with subtle changes.
 Notably, the hump in the middle of the mouse is slightly taller, and its sides flare out slightly at the bottom.
 The result is a fairly wide shape that's more suitable for a palm or claw grip for those with medium or large hands.
 The Vaxee XE-S Wireless (4K) has a smaller and flatter symmetrical shape, so it's better suited for smaller hands.